Business of the company

-In terms of the Articles of Association, the fees for services of directors are determined by the company in a general meeting.
-Fees for the services of a director are currently R150,000 per annum per director, and R700,000 for the Chairman, which includes attendance at all Board committee meetings.
-Directors' fees for serving on Board committees are set out below.
+In terms of the Articles of Association, the fees for services as a director are determined by the company in general meeting.
+The fees to 30 June 2006 were approved at the annual general meeting on 19 October 2005.
+Fees for the services of a director are currently R157,500 per annum per director with an amount of R735,000 for the Chairman, which includes attendance at all board committee meetings.
+Directors fees for serving on board committees are set out below.

-In order to ensure that directors' fees keep pace with inflation and in line with increases granted elsewhere in the organisation, it is proposed that directors' fees are increased by 5% in each instance:
+In order to ensure that directors fees keep pace with inflation and in line with increases granted elsewhere in the organisation, it is proposed that directors fees are increased as follows:

 These fees have been waived by the executive directors.

 A group-owned residential property is made available to Mr KC Rumble on a rent-free basis.
 Mr Rumble has an option to purchase the property at market value at any time while in the employ of the company.

 In the event of corporate action giving rise to a loss of office, demotion or the blighting of any career (in the opinion of the Remuneration Committee) of an executive director, that executive director is entitled to a severance package of 24 months salary.

 Special resolutions proposed

 The following special resolutions will be proposed to the Implats general meeting on 12 October 2006:

 A renewal of the authority to acquire up to 10% of the companys shares subject to JSE rules and the Companies Act.